-Guideline for cleaning Bare Wood prior to applying LIFELINE™ stains.
+Guidelines for cleaning Bare Wood prior to applying Lifeline stains.

 New Log Homes

 - If the wood has not grayed, wash the surface with two (2) cups per gallon Log Wash™ solution and a pressure washer no more than seven (7) days prior to staining.
 Smooth log siding should be washed using Wood ReNew™.
 Rinse well and allow the wood to dry.

 - If you are finishing Western Red Cedar, Redwood, Walnut or Mahogany, use Cedar Wash™, a ready-to-use cleaner, instead of Log Wash for better surface preparation and finish longevity on these specific wood substrates.